 “India’s thriving technology start-ups and eCommerce sector, which has mainly grown on the back of venture capital and private equity funding, saw two major public listings this quarter.
 With strong government focus on start-ups in India and India's stock market regulator, SEBI, announcing a fresh set of norms to facilitate easier listing, there is an expectation that more start-ups will list in the future—and will do well."

 – Sandeep Ladda, Technology & eCommerce Sector Leader, PwC India

 “PwC’s Global Technology IPO Review includes IPOs that raise US$40 million or more.
 In Q1 2016, two Japanese IPOs met that threshold—Akatsuki and UMC Electronics.
 Akatsuki provides social gaming app services for smartphones and UMC Electronics provides electronic manufacturing services.
 In all, there were eight tech IPOs among the total of 22 IPOs in Japan during the quarter.
 The tech sector produced more IPOs than other sectors, and continues to lead the Japanese market along with the consumer service sector."

 – Masaru Koshida, TMT Industry Leader, PwC Japan

 “The UK IPO market has experienced momentum in recent quarters, but is clearly paused for now.
 Many companies continue to evaluate their strategic options, including an IPO, but the market is currently challenging due to various uncertainties.
 Once these uncertainties are clarified, we expect positive sentiment to return and the pipeline to improve.”

-– Jass Sarai, European Technology, Media and Telecom Industry Leader, PwC UK
+– Jass Sarai, Technology Industry Leader, PwC UK

 – Alan Jones, Deals Partner, PwC US